cpu/vexation/site/content/blog/pe-infector-basics/index.md

 How was the generation 1 program infected?
 The author of the virus must have conspired to do this using what I call "Generation 0" - a program built to bootstrap the infection process.
 Unlike "Generation n" there is no benign functionality in generation 0, it exists only to infect.

-Having some terminology in mind was important because I found later on there were practical considerations to be made based on whether the code executing is generation 0 of the virus or a subsequent generation.
+Having some terminology in mind for this was important because I found later on there were practical considerations to be made based on whether the code executing is generation 0 of the virus or a subsequent generation.

 # Finding target .EXEs

 One of the classic problems of virus development is making sure that your creation doesn't escape the "lab" or destroy your development system.
 I imagine this was extra tricky before virtualization was easy.
 With the potential for disaster in mind I decided to start by only finding target executables to infect within the same directory as the generation 0 program.
 It isn't very difficult to recursively search other directories down the road.

 This simple infection strategy makes development easier.
-For example I wrote my [`Makefile`'s `run` target](https://github.com/cpu/vexation/blob/63dd691b18b26f56381b53878a2f1fa29bb047a7/minijector/Makefile#L46-L49) to copy a clean `calc.exe` from `C:\Windows` into the current directory before running the generation zero program, overwriting any previously infected versions in the process.
+For example I wrote my [`Makefile`'s `run` target](https://github.com/cpu/vexation/blob/63dd691b18b26f56381b53878a2f1fa29bb047a7/minijector/Makefile#L46-L49) to copy a clean `calc.exe` from `C:\WINDOWS` into the current directory before running the generation 0 program, overwriting any previously infected versions in the process.
 I know the infection won't spread beyond the working directory and so everything is neatly contained.

 ```makefile{numberLines:true}
 run:: $(NAME).EXE